emmchier/Movie-Rank-app/README.md

 # Movie-Rank-app
 ## Search the best rated movies and series

-Movie Rank is a mobile project that is updated all the time from the TMDB API.
-Using diverse technologies of the most current in the development, allows to be informed on the last series and films to see from your home or in the cinema.
-It is friendly, very simple to use and designed with the elements of Material Design.
-Let's have a tour.
+Movie Rank is a final work of study.
+It is a mobile project that is updated all the time from the TMDB API.
+We use various technologies of the most current in development, allowing the user to be informed about the latest series and movies to watch at home or at the cinema.
+It is friendly, very simple to use and is designed with the elements of Material Design.
+Let's make a tour.

 Get some funny functions
 ===========